Is

 How These Limits Are Determined

 Now, you might wonder, how are these limits actually set?
-In real terms, researchers study how different substances affect the body—often through long-term studies and laboratory tests.
-It’s a complex process involving science, data, and careful consideration.
+That said, it’s a complex process involving science, data, and careful consideration.
+Day to day, researchers study how different substances affect the body—often through long-term studies and laboratory tests.
 They look at things like toxicity, how the body absorbs the substance, and the potential for health issues.

 It’s also important to note that these limits are regularly reviewed.
 As new research comes out, regulations can change.
 This ensures that the guidelines stay up to date with the latest understanding of health risks.